platypus-ucsd/platypus-ucsd.github.io/docs/about.markdown

 <br>

 ## The Left is Dead!
-Long Life the Left!
+Long Live the Left!

 Platypus is concerned with exploring the improbable but not impossible tasks and project of the reemergence of a critical Left with emancipatory social intent.
 We look forward to making a critical but vital contribution towards a possible “return to Marx” for the potential reinvigoration of the Left in coming years.
 We invite and welcome those who wish to share in and contribute to this project.
 [The Left is Dead!
 Long Live the Left!](https://platypus1917.org/project/the-left-is-dead-long-live-the-left/)